 - Reliability Data Although DOE collects and reports distribution-level reliability data from electric utilities through the Energy Information Administration (Form EIA-861), the data are averaged and reported at the utility level.
-Data are not consistently reported at a sufficiently granular level to identify where disparities in reliability or resilience may exist on a city or community level (CPUC, 2021). - Weather Data Increasing amounts of weather-dependent electricity generation sources and loads require more granular weather data over longer time periods to improve long-term reliability assessments and resource modeling (ESIG, 2023).
+Data are not consistently reported at a sufficiently granular level to identify where disparities in reliability or resilience may exist on a city or community level (CPUC, 2021). - Weather Data Increasing amounts of weather-dependent electricity generation sources and loads require more granular weather data over longer time periods to improve resource adequacy modeling and long-term integrated resource planning (ESIG, 2023).